 Why hasn’t BELCO invested in these infrastructure projects before now?

 If so much money is needed, why were dividend levels just increased for Ascendant shareholders?
 Why not use that money to fund BELCO’s Capital Plan projects?

 Ascendant and BELCO have an obligation to balance the needs of all of its stakeholders including customers, employees, lenders, shareholders and the community overall.
 Shareholders are a critical stakeholder to any company as they provide the initial capital to establish the business and ultimately share in the risks and rewards of that business.
 The vast majority of Ascendant’s shareholders are Bermudian citizens who rely on their dividend payments.
-Over the past three years, shareholders have born their brunt of the decreased financial performance of BELCO.
+Over the past three years, shareholders have borne their brunt of the decreased financial performance of BELCO.
 In 2014, after 5 years of increased costs with no corresponding rate increases, BELCO’s parent company, Ascendant, found itself in the unenviable position of having its stock prices plummet.
-The Board undertook a review and ultimately decreased shareholder dividends to a level that was more realistic to the Company’s financial performance at the time (on an annualized basis, from 85 cents per share in 2013 to 30 cents per share in 2014) ~ see graph to the left.
+The Board undertook a review and ultimately decreased shareholder dividends to a level that was more realistic to the Company’s financial performance at the time (on an annualised basis, from 85 cents per share in 2013 to 30 cents per share in 2014) ~ see graph below.
 Ascendant has been very conservative in how it has paid out its dividends.
-The recently announced increase brings dividend levels up to 45 cents per share (on an annualized basis), which is still approximately 50% less than dividend levels of 2006 – 2014.
+The recently announced increase brings dividend levels up to 45 cents per share (on an annualised basis), which is still approximately 50% less than dividend levels of 2006 – 2014.
 This represents approximately 30% of operating earnings, compared to the utility industry norm of dividend payouts that are 50-60% of operating earnings.

 So why not just sell more shares instead of increasing rates?

 What would be the outcome of decreasing or temporarily suspending dividend payments to shareholders?